 Dr Michael Powers QC

-I have had nearly 30 years’ experience at the Bar in all areas of medico-legal practice focusing on medical, scientific and legal causation.
+I have had 40 years’ experience at the Bar in all areas of medico-legal practice focusing on medical, scientific and legal causation.
 I have published, lectured and broadcast widely on medical negligence.
 Although I believe strongly in our NHS, there has to be constant attention to standards of practice and an open system of accountability when things go wrong.

 My other main interests as a medical negligence QC relate to the investigation of deaths (coroners and other inquiries).
-I have represented the Fire & Rescue service at inquests into fire deaths, the pharmaceutical industry with regard to product liability and licensing and all types of cases where (civil and criminal) where scientific principles are involved.
+I have represented the Fire & Rescue service at inquests into fire deaths, the pharmaceutical industry with regard to product liability and licensing and all types of cases (civil and criminal) where scientific principles are involved.
 I hope to live up to my Chambers & Partners recognised reputation as being “first-rate on technical evidence.”

 As a former helicopter pilot, I am instructed in civil and criminal aviation cases.
 My instructors used to tell me that helicopters are the safest means of air transport – maybe – but it depends on who flies and maintains them.